mikek64/hello-world/README.md

 from data_preparation.py   Prepare the data for training by running the following

-	image_to_base64.convert_all_files    to convert image files to base 64 to the format needed by Google Vision base64_to_json.read_all_images       submits base64 images to Google Vision api and gets json in return json_to_table.create_all_tables      converts the json to a table
+	-image_to_base64.convert_all_files    to convert image files to base 64 to the format needed by Google Vision -base64_to_json.read_all_images       submits base64 images to Google Vision api and gets json in return -json_to_table.create_all_tables      converts the json to a table

 Put appropriate csv labels in the labels subfolder.
 If the image name is img1.png then the corresponding label should be named img1_labels.csv
 An Excel file manual_labeller.xlsm is provided to facilitate creation of the appropriately formatted label files manually from the table files.